On my Rigid 6″ jointer, the knives tended to chip away at the tail ends of the board.

-Recently a friend offered me his 20 year old Craftsman table saw and jointer if I would just help him get them out of his basement.
+A friend offered me his 20-year-old Craftsman table saw and jointer if I would just help him get them out of his basement.
 Those are dependable old belt drive machines and well worth the effort of hauling several hundred pounds of steel up stairs.
 I started using that jointer and was pleased and surprised that it could make a perfectly straight board with a few passes.

 My 12″ planer has small springs under the knives which push on a guide as I tighten them in place.
 The jointer is the opposite; the knives kept slipping down.
 When I thought I had it as good as I could get, I plugged the jointer back in and ran a board.
 The sound was rough and there were very obvious planer marks.
 Obviously, at least one blade was sitting higher than the others.